-Subhash's research has contributed to several public health policies.
-The two REF2021 impact case studies - Supporting tobacco control decision making for improved health and economic productivity and Informaing policies and debates on breastfeeding promotion describe Subhash's approach to developing a programme of research and generate significant impact from them.
+Subhash's research is focussed on two complementary themes: supporting 'health systems' to deliver efficient healthcare as well as strengthening 'health research systems' to support more research into healthcare.
+As such, his research has contributed to several public health policies.
+The two REF2021 impact case studies - Supporting tobacco control decision making for improved health and economic productivity and Informing policies and debates on breastfeeding promotion describe Subhash's approach to developing a programme of research and generate significant impact from them.
 His learning about how researchers can engage with and support goverments and wider stakeholders to make investment decisions in public health is underpinned by his and colleagues' earlier work around the suite of NICE Public Health ROI Tools.
 These ROI tools provided the basis for many public health investment decisions in England and were informed by the work on tobacco control led by Subhash.
 The ROI tools are practical, customisable models to help make real-world decisions in context of local, regional and national government decision-making.

 Economic arguments are needed to make the business case for public health investments.
 Subhash led the roll out of ROI work to several European nations through a €2 million multi-centre European Commission funded study, EQUIPT.
 He has been the coordinator of a large scale inter-disciplinary collaboration of national and international expertise.
 Subhash is the lead author of a book, ROI in Public Health Policy: Supporting Decision Making (Palgrave Macmillan).

 Subhash’s work in public health research has been as diverse as the discipline itself – from developing a household decision making pathway for child health care in low- and middle income countries (LMICs) to quantifying the economic impact of breastfeeding promotion in industrialised countries; from evaluating health insurance for its population health impact in LMICs to finding out what interventions could improve physical activity globally.